How Do You Know If Your Hand Sanitizer is Effective?

-- Rub content over both hands until it covers the entire palm and fingers.
+- Rub content over both hands until it covers the entire palm, fingers and back of the hand.

 - Continue until the sanitizer is visibly absorbed.

-Although water may give a safer wash, here some gains of hand sanitizers over water and soap:
+Although washing may give a safer wash, here some advantages of hand sanitizers over soap and water:

 - Cuts down bacterial counts